MaVdbussche/Tuxcraft-Installer/README.md

 # Tuxcraft-Installer

-*Copyright © 2019 MaVdbussche and Morgane Austreelis*
+*Copyright © 2020 MaVdbussche/Barasingha and Morgane Austreelis*

 Tuxcraft installer is a [MultiMC](https://multimc.org/) instance installer primarily designed for the semi-private **Tuxcraft modpack**.